DigitalPublishingToolkit/Money-Lab-Reader/md/2_3-RethelAbdollah.md

     the utterances of the Prophet Mohammed and the Sunnah recounts the teachings and way of life of the Prophet

-[^11]: Bill Maurer, *Mutual Life, Limited.
-Islamic Banking, Alternative
+[^11]: Bill Maurer, *Mutual Life, Limited: Islamic Banking, Alternative
     Currencies, Lateral Reason*, Princeton: Princeton University Press, 2005, p.
 39.